 Contractor Tools & Resources

-UDOT utilizes Innovative Contracting methods such as Design-Build (DB) & Construction Manager / General Contractor (CMGC) on projects as a way to provide value such as savings of time/cost and improved quality.
+UDOT utilizes Alternative Delivery methods such as Design-Build (DB) & Construction Manager / General Contractor (CMGC) on projects as a way to provide value by reducing time/costs and improving quality.

 Proposers for upcoming DB & CMGC projects can view past proposals for awarded contracts by contacting UDOT Consultant Services at 801-957-8681 (DB) or 801-965-4419 (CMGC).